-Causes pfSense to leave the connection down/offline until data is requested that would need the connection to the Internet.
+This option leaves the connection down/offline until data is requested that would need the connection to the Internet.
 PPPoE logins happen quite fast, so in most cases the delay while the connection is setup would be negligible.
 If public services are hosted behind this firewall, do not check this option as an online connection must be maintained as much as possible in that case.
 Also note that this choice will not drop an existing connection.

 - PPPoE Idle Timeout

 Specifies how much time the PPPoE connection remain up without transmitting data before disconnecting.
 This is only useful when coupled with Dial on demand, and is typically left blank (disabled).

 This option also requires the deactivation of gateway monitoring, otherwise the connection will never be idle.